nice-table/bitmex-scaled-orders/README.md

 ## Features

-- Generate limit buy/sell orders based on user input
+- Generate limit buy/sell orders based on a set of variables:
   - Amount
   - Number of orders
   - Upper price and lower price